A simple way to come down when the day has taken everything

 And most of it is invisible.

-if you feel like everyone needs something from you while your own cup is bone dry…
+So if your body feels tight, your brain will not slow down, and everyone seems to need something from you while your own cup is bone dry...

 Not pressure.